Learning and assessment

 We have well-stocked libraries and excellent IT facilities across campus.
 These facilities are open 24 hours a day during term time, meaning you’ll always find a place to get things done on campus.

 Our Academic Skills Advice Service will work with you to develop your academic, interpersonal and transferable skills.

 Research in Chemistry is broadly themed into Molecular Science and Materials Chemistry, comprising the development of synthetic, analytical and computational methods.

-Read more on the School of Chemistry and Biosciences website.
+Read more on the School of Chemistry and Bioscience website.